Craig Foss: Early years and family

 Foss was born on 4 July 1963 in Lower Hutt, the son of Raymond Foss and Rosemary Dwyer.
-He attended Victoria University of Wellington, completing a BCA.
+He went to high school at Naenae College, then attended Victoria University of Wellington, completing a BCA.
 He worked in the banking sector.
 He was Chief Dealer for the Bank of New Zealand.
 Subsequently, he worked for Credit Suisse Financial Products as Interest Rate Risk Manager in London and Tokyo.

 Foss married Kristal in 1993; they have two daughters together.
 Foss owns a small farm and some tourist accommodation.